-Diagonals of rational functions have been seen to occur naturally [1] for n-fold integrals in physics, field theory, enumerative combinatorics, etc. On many examples and cases, striking properties emerged that are worthy to be understood.
+Diagonals of rational functions have been seen to occur naturally [1] for n-fold integrals in physics, field theory, enumerative combinatorics [2], etc. On many examples and cases, striking properties emerged that are worthy to be understood.

-When we seek for a characterization of the diagonal of rational functions representation of a D-finite globally bounded power series[†], one may think of the least number of variables N_v occurring in the rational function[‡].
+When we seek for a characterization of the diagonal of rational functions representation of a D-finite globally bounded power series4, one may think of the least number of variables N_v occurring in the rational function5.

 Given a diagonal of a rational function R_1 of N variables (which is necessarily [1] a D-finite globally bounded power series) there is a rational function R with a minimal number N_v of variables.
-One aim of this paper amounts to showing that this number of variables $N_v \leq N$ is simply related to the logarithmic singular behavior, at the origin, of the formal series of the (minimal order) linear differential operator§ annihilating the diagonal.
+One aim of this paper amounts to showing that this number of variables $N_v \leq N$ is simply related to the logarithmic singular behavior, at the origin, of the formal series of the (minimal order) linear differential operator6 annihilating the diagonal.

-We illustrate our conjecture with the analysis of the lattice Green function (LGF) of the d-dimensional simple cubic (s.c) and face centred cubic (f.c.c) lattices [3, 4, 5, 6, 7, 8, 9], as well as results obtained for many Calabi-Yau operators [10], and an accumulation of other examples related, or not related, to physics, displayed (or not displayed) in this paper.
+We illustrate our conjecture with the analysis of the lattice Green function (LGF) of the ddimensional simple cubic (s.c) and face centered cubic (f.c.c) lattices [5-9], as well as results obtained for many Calabi-Yau operators [10], and an accumulation of other examples related, or not related, to physics, displayed (or not displayed) in this paper.

-The differential operators for LGF of the simple cubic (s.c) and face centred cubic (f.c.c) lattices are irreducible.
+The differential operators for LGF of the s.c and f.c.c lattices are irreducible.
 These differential operators are homomorphic to their adjoint and, consequently, their differential Galois groups are (included in) symplectic or orthogonal groups.
-All these lattice Green functions can, obviously, be cast into diagonal of rational functions.
+All these LGFs can, obviously, be cast into diagonal of rational functions.

-This irreducibility is in sharp contrast with the differential operators of the n-particle contributions $\chi^{(n)}$ ¶ to the magnetic susceptibility of the square Ising model [11, 12, 13, 14, 15, 16, 17], which have a large set of factors.
-Here, the symplectic, or orthogonal, character of the differential Galois group concerns the factors occurring in the factorization of the differential operators annihiliting the $\chi^{(n)}$'s.
-Furthermore, we observe, for the n-particle contributions $\chi^{(n)}$ of the susceptibility of the square Ising model, that, for each block of factors in the differential operator which has a unique factorization, (e.g. for a block of three factors $L_n \cdot L_p \cdot L_q$), we have alternately orthogonal and symplectic groups.
+This irreducibility is in sharp contrast with the differential operators of the n-particle contributions $\chi^{(n)7}$ to the magnetic susceptibility of the square Ising model [11], which have a large set of factors ([12] and references therein).
+Here, the symplectic, or orthogonal, character of the differential Galois group concerns the factors occurring in the factorization of the differential operators annihilating the $\chi^{(n)}$'s.
+Furthermore, we observe, for the n-particle contributions $\chi^{(n)}$ of the susceptibility of the square Ising model, that, for each block of factors